 You can use this same type of blade fuse when you install an inline fuse.
 The fuse is installed in the fuse holder itself.
 The fuse is then connected in line with the amp power line.

 Another option is to go for an in-line barrel fuse.
 This type also uses a fuse holder which you have to install in line with the power wire.
 It takes the form of a clear or translucent plastic tube, one that holds a barrel fuse.

 What size of fuse holder should I use for my amp?

 The size of the fuse is more important than the type you are using.
 Regardless of the type of fuse you choose, it’s important that you select a fuse that meets (or exceeds) the rating of the fuse that you are planning to install.
 For instance, if you choose to go for a 30 amp inline fuse, don’t install a fuse holder that’s rated for 25 amps only.

 Selecting the correct size of a fuse is an integral part of the car stereo system, especially when it comes to your safety.
 We also know that there are different types of fuses for different applications.
 And these fuses come in different sizes.

-Choosing the size of fuse depend on the size and power of your amp.
-All amps will have manufacturer specification for the size of fuse to be fitted.
-Even if the manufacturer has a fuse built into the amp it is alway better to have your own in line fuse wired before the amp.
+Choosing the size of the fuse depends on the size and power of your amp.
+All amps will have manufacturer specifications for the size of the fuse to be fitted.
+Even if the manufacturer has a fuse built into the amp it is always better to have your own in-line fuse wired before the amp.
 Any questions- drop me an email- or leave in the comments below.
 Thanks!